picocomputer/picocomputer.github.io/docs/source/api.rst

 2.3.
 Bulk Data
 --------------

 Functions that move bulk data may come in two flavors.
 These are any function with a pointer parameter.
 This pointer is meaningless to the kernel because it can not change 6502 RAM.
-Instead, we use the VSTACK or VRAM for data buffers.
+Instead, we use the XSTACK or XRAM for data buffers.

 2.2.1.
-Bulk VSTACK Operations
+Bulk XSTACK Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These only work if the count is 256 or less.
-Bulk data is passed on the VSTACK, which is 256 bytes.
+Bulk data is passed on the XSTACK, which is 256 bytes.
 A pointer appears in the C prototype to indicate the type and direction of this data.
 Let's look at some examples.

 .. code-block:: C

    int open(const char *path, int oflag);

 Send `oflag` in AX.
-Send the path on VSTACK by pushing the string starting with the last character.
+Send the path on XSTACK by pushing the string starting with the last character.
 You may omit pushing the terminating zero, but strings are limited to a length of 255.
 Calling this from the C SDK will "just work" because there's an implementation that pushes the string for you.

 .. code-block:: C

    int read_(void *buf, int count, int fildes)

 Send `count` as a short stack and `fildes` in AX.
 The returned value in AX indicates how many values must be pulled from the stack.
-If you call this from the C SDK then it will copy VSTACK to buf[] for you.
+If you call this from the C SDK then it will copy XSTACK to buf[] for you.

 .. code-block:: C

    int write_(const void *buf, int count, int fildes)

 Send `fildes` in AX.
-Push the data to VSTACK.
+Push the data to XSTACK.
 Do not send `count`, the kernel knows this from its internal stack pointer.
-If you call this from the C SDK then it will copy buf[] to VSTACK for you.
+If you call this from the C SDK then it will copy buf[] to XSTACK for you.

 Note that read() and write() are part of the C SDK and may be used if you prefer the POSIX argument order.
 They simply call the underbar version after reordering the arguments.

 2.2.2.
-Bulk VRAM Operations
+Bulk XRAM Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These load and save VRAM directly.
+These load and save XRAM directly.
 You can load game assets without going through 6502 RAM or capture a screenshot with ease.

 .. code-block:: C

-   int readv(vram_ptr buf, int count, int fildes)
+   int readv(xram_ptr buf, int count, int fildes)

-The kernel expects `buf` and `count` on the VSTACK as integers with `filedes` in AX.
-The buffer is effectively (void \*)&VRAM[buf] here.
+The kernel expects `buf` and `count` on the XSTACK as integers with `filedes` in AX.
+The buffer is effectively (void \*)&XRAM[buf] here.
 There's nothing special about these calls in regards to how the binary interface rules are applied.

 1. Function Reference
 =====================